blues-man/vote-app-gitops/README.md

 From your fork page top-right menu, click **Settings**.
 Then from result left-side menu, click **Webhook**, then from right side click **Add webhooks**.

 In the next screen, paste your link into the **Payload URL** field.
-You can leave the secret token field blank — the secret is already in the URL and does not need to be in the payload.
+You can leave the secret token field blank.

 Change the Content Type to **application/json**.